pikepdf/pikepdf/docs/tutorial.rst

     '/Type': /Catalog
   })>

-Like every PDF, the root object is a PDF dictionary that describes where the rest of the PDF content is.
+Like every PDF, the /Root object is a PDF dictionary that describes where the rest of the PDF content is.
 The angle brackets indicate that this complex object cannot be built as a Python expression.